fiddeb/otlp_cardinality_checker/docs/SCALABILITY.md

-# Scalability Improvements
+# Scalability and Performance

-This document describes the scalability optimizations implemented in the OTLP Cardinality Checker.
+This document describes the scalability optimizations and real-world performance characteristics of the OTLP Cardinality Checker.

 ## Performance Optimizations